walikhancodes/AAA-NLP-Engine-Heatmap/README.md

 # NLP-Topic-Modeling

 ConsumerAffairs_LDA.ipynb - Python script performing NLP (Natural Language Processing) for the purpose of topic modeling.
-This model's corpus is from customer reviews from the American Automobile Association (AAA) website https://www.consumeraffairs.com/automotive/aaa.html
+This model peforms is topic modeling on the customer reviews from the American Automobile Association (AAA) website https://www.consumeraffairs.com/automotive/aaa.html

 wkMapTest.ipynb - Python script mapping the results from 'ConsumerAffairs_LDA.ipynb' in a geospatial heatmap using choropleth map from plotly.
 The script uses a geoJSON